Creating a Productive Workspace: Designing Your Ideal Environment

 - Arranging files in alphabetical order

 On top of organizing physical items and documents, you should also organize digital files.
 Create folders according to categories.
 Archive any files that are one year or older.
-Use file storage solutions that allow for boolean searches.
+Use file storage solutions that allow for boolean searches to quickly find what you need.

 5. Personalization